-Even though they’re so lethal, though, you’re nine times more likely to die from being struck by lightning than from a venomous snake bite.
+Even though some snakes have lethal venom, you’re 9 times more likely to die from being struck by lightning than from a venomous snake bite.
 That’s in equal parts to do with education about snakes, healthcare, and the relative rarity of snakes with venom that is strong enough to kill you.

 What Is the Most Poisonous Snake in the USA?